The Application Process

 included on informational e-mails, please contact

 The Remaining Steps Should Not Be Taken Until You Know

 For Certain When You Are Applying To The DC Program.

-- Students apply to the DC program the semester prior to the one
+- Students apply to the DC program the spring semester prior

-they will spend in DC.
-For example, if a students wishes to spend
+to the academic year they will spend in DC.
+For example, if a

 below.
-If the student will be abroad during Fall 2015 and plans to
+If the student will be abroad during the Spring semester,

 Recommendation Guidelines (PDF)